LukeZSW/Data_structures_and_Algorithms_with_LeetCode/graph/README.md

 for many important graph algorithms.
 Prim’s minimum-spanning tree algorithm and Dijkstra’s single-source shortest-paths algorithm use ideas similar to those in breadth-first search.

-Given a graph G = (V, E) and a distinguished source vertex s, breadth-first search systematically explores the edges of G to “discover” every vertex that is reachable from s.
-It computes the distance (smallest number of edges) from s to each reachable vertex.
-It also produces a “breadth-first tree” with root s that contains all reachable vertices.
-For any vertex v reachable from s, the simple path in the breadth-first tree from s to v corresponds to a “shortest path” from s to v in G, that is, a path containing the smallest number of edges.
-The algorithm works on both directed and undirected graphs.

-Breadth-first search is so named because it expands the frontier between discovered and undiscovered vertices uniformly across the breadth of the frontier.
-That is, the algorithm discovers all vertices at distance k from s before discovering any vertices at distance k + 1.

-To keep track of progress, breadth-first search colors each vertex white, gray, or black.
-All vertices start out white and may later become gray and then black.
-A vertex is discovered the first time it is encountered during the search, at which time it becomes nonwhite.
-Gray and black vertices, therefore, have been discovered, but breadth-first search distinguishes between them to ensure that the search proceeds in a breadth-first manner.
-If (u, v) ∈ E and vertex u is black, then vertex v is either gray or black; that is, all vertices adjacent to black vertices have been discovered.
-Gray vertices may have some adjacent white vertices; they represent the frontier between discovered and undiscovered vertices.

 ```
 BFS(G, s)